win-rs/termcolor2/README.md

 This decision procedure may change over time.

-Currently, `termcolor` does not attempt to detect whether a tty is present or not.
+Currently, `termcolor2` does not attempt to detect whether a tty is present or not.
 To achieve that, please use [`std::io::IsTerminal`](https://doc.rust-lang.org/std/io/trait.IsTerminal.html).

 ### Minimum Rust version policy

-This crate's minimum supported `rustc` version is `1.72.0`.
+This crate's minimum supported `rustc` version is `1.80.0`.

 The current policy is that the minimum Rust version required to use this crate can be increased in minor version updates.
 For example, if `crate 1.0` requires